 In North Carolina, the dissolution of a marriage follows a series of significant steps.
 Firstly, for a married couple seeking a divorce, a mandatory one-year separation period is required.
 During this time, they must physically live apart and abstain from cohabitating.
 It’s crucial to understand the importance of abiding by this legal requirement.

 Getting a legal separation in North Carolina requires stating grounds for the split.
 These may include abandonment, cruel or barbarous treatment, drug abuse, adultery, or that the other spouse otherwise engaged in a pattern of conduct that makes the “condition intolerable and life burdensome” for the spouse requesting legal separation.

 Once the parties are legally separated, the spouse may seek court orders for:

 Spousal support and alimony

 If your split is amicable, you and your spouse may enter into a separation agreement, which covers the topics above and/or other issues.
-Our attorneys can help you draft this agreement to ensure your interests are protected.
+Our divorce attorneys can help you draft this agreement to ensure your interests are protected.
 Once it is signed and notarized, it is enforceable by the courts.

-Though the court may modify a separation agreement if a judge decides it does not serve the best interests of children involved, in most cases a formal separation agreement can become part of the final divorce decree as a consent order.
+Though the court may modify a separation agreement if a judge decides it does not serve the best interests of the children involved, in most cases a formal separation agreement can become part of the final divorce decree as a consent order.